math77/weird-actions/README.md

 Among the possibilities of what happens to NFTs that have been merged are:
 * The NFTs are burned
-* NFTs are locked into the merger contract
+* NFTs are locked into the merger contract (can the developer add a date for when these NFTs are unlocked or if they will be forever locked)

 ### MergeNFT (same collection)